Pages

 Saturday, January 25, 2014

-ChezCindy: Chicken Dijonnaise a la Dale
+ChezCindy: Chicken Dijonnaise

-Our favorite local French restaurant served a pheasant dish with a pommery mustard sauce that was so delicious, it was hard not to order it every time we dined there.
-Sad to say, the chef retired and the pheasant is just a memory.
+Our favorite local French restaurant served a pheasant dish with a Pommery mustard sauce that was so delicious, it was hard not to order it every time we dined there.
+Sad to say, the chef retired, and the pheasant is just a memory.
 In one of my French recipe cookbooks, I discovered a chicken recipe that meets the memory of that wonderful pheasant meal.
-Here is my tribute to Chef Dale; thanks for the delicious memories.
+Here is my tribute to Chef Dale, thanks for the delicious memories.

 Chicken Dijonnaise